 Slow matchups play way, way differently than the aggressive ones.
 Against fast decks, you assume a Control role (unless you get the big tempo swing I’ve talked about).
 You need to defend yourself and run them out of resources.
 But not against Control decks – here the strategy is quite the opposite.
 One of the biggest mistakes people make when playing Spell Hunter is always playing it as a Control deck.
 Even though most of your cards are reactive, you are NOT a Control deck.
 You run out of cards quickly, you have limited ways to gain extra value and you want to finish the game off as quickly as possible.
 You can not outvalue a Control deck in the long run – even getting an early Deathstalker Rexxar is usually not enough.
 As a matter of fact, a lot of the time it’s just better to keep your 2 damage Hero Power if you’ve put enough early/mid game pressure (so you can keep dealing damage) and turn into a Death Knight only when you’re sure that you won’t beat your opponent that way.

 Even though you’re playing a Spell Hunter, minions are still your main win condition.
 You want to summon as many of them and deal as much damage as possible.
-That’s why, for example, Cat Trick is amazing card, because not only you’re getting 4 nearly guaranteed damage, but you also have a 4/2 minion on the board you can attack with again if your opponent doesn’t answer it.
+That’s why, for example, rolling a Huffer from Animal Companion is so good.
+Not only you’re getting 4 guaranteed damage, but you also have a 4/2 minion on the board you can attack with again if your opponent doesn’t answer it.
 Try to keep your minions alive and use spells to clear the board.
-For example, instead of trading into something, you’d rather Deadly Shot it or Hunter's Mark is (and then finish off with e.g. a weapon).
+For example, instead of trading into something, you’d rather Flanking Strike it or Hunter's Mark is (and then finish off with e.g. a weapon).
 Unlike spells, minions provide repeated damage every turn.